Avatar: The Last Airbender: Critical response

 Avatar: The Last Airbender received universal acclaim.
 As of July 2020, the show has a critics score of 100% on Rotten Tomatoes based on 23 reviews.
 Max Nicholson of IGN called it a "must-watch" and described it as "one of the greatest animated series of all time".
 Nick Hartel of DVD Talk called the series a remarkable, "child friendly show" whose legacy "should endure for years to come".
 Erik Amaya of Bleeding Cool described the series as "impressive in its sophistication" and "fantastic".
 Henry Glasheen of SLUG Magazine called the series "adventurous and exciting", a "classic" and occasionally moving.
 According to Brittany Lovely of Hypable, it tells "complex and beautiful" stories.
 Joe Corey of Inside Pulse described the series as an anime-action hybrid.
-Chris Mitchell of Popzara called it one of best shows to air on Nickelodeon, praising the series' background music and voice acting.
+Chris Mitchell of Popzara called it one of the best shows to air on Nickelodeon, praising the series' background music and voice acting.
 D. F. Smith of IGN recommended it to viewers who enjoy action-adventure cartoons.

 Rob Keyes of Screen Rant called the series "one of the greatest cartoons ever made".
 Mike Noyes of Inside Pulse recommended it to viewers who enjoy "great" adventure.
 Gord Lacey of TVShowsOnDVD.com called the series "one of the finest animated shows ever".
-According to Todd Douglass, Jr. of DVD Talk, adults will enjoy the series as much as children do.
+According to Todd Douglass Jr., of DVD Talk, adults will enjoy the series as much as children do.
 Joshua Miller of CHUD.com called it "phenomenal" and "one of the most well animated programs (children's or adult) American TV has ever had"; according to Miller, the series is heavily influenced by anime.
 Tim Janson of Cinefantastique described it as "one of the most engaging animated shows produced".
 Dennis Amith of J!ENT called the series "one of the best animated TV series shown in the US by American creators".
 Amith praised its sophisticated storylines, edginess, humor, and action.
 Franco "Cricket" Te of Nerd Society described Avatar: The Last Airbender as "one of the best cartoon[s]" he had ever seen, recommending the series for its characters and plot.
 Scott Thill of Wired called the series engaging and its setting, influenced by the Eastern world, "fantastic".

-Kirk Hamilton of Kotaku said the series should be part of the Golden Age of Television, and recommended "the sophisticated kids show" to others.
+Kirk Hamilton of Kotaku said the series should be considered part of the Golden Age of Television, and recommended "the sophisticated kids show" to others.